-The Walkley Foundation collaborates with our media stakeholders from all sectors of the industry to provide a program that offers increased access to a career in the media for journalists from culturally diverse backgrounds and sources placements that focus on reporting of under-reported issues of public interest such as health, environment, indigenous affairs and gender equity.
-These are fully funded placements that offer hands-on experience within a leading media organisation’s newsroom.
+The Walkley Foundation collaborates with our media stakeholders from all sectors of the industry to provide a program that offers increased access to a career in the media for journalists from all backgrounds.
+These placements offer hands-on experience within a leading media organisation’s newsroom.

-Hosting a scholarship winner: All placements are fully funded and administered by the Walkley Foundation.
+Hosting a scholarship winner: Scholarship winners receive a stipend for the duration of the placement and all payments are administered by the Walkley Foundation.
 Media organisations from all sectors of the industry are invited to apply.

 Fund a scholarship: If you would like to discuss how you can support the next generation of journalists contact our Development Manager, Helen Johnstone, 0422 851 282.